gvwilson/buildtogether.tech/src/research/index.md

 `Exception` (78%) or `Throwable` (84%) rather than any of their more specific subclasses.

-In a similar vein, [%b Yuan2015 %] analyzed the [%i "error!root cause analysis" %][%g root_cause "root cause" %][%/i%] of around 200 confirmed failures in large distributed systems.
+In a similar vein, [%b Yuan2015 %] analyzed the [%g root_cause "root cause" %][%i "error!root cause analysis" %] of around 200 confirmed failures in large distributed systems.
 They report many findings, but the key one is that 92% of the catastrophic system failures are the result of incorrect handling of non-fatal errors explicitly signaled in software, i.e., the software said,